JasonPuglisi/snow-irc-bot/Readme.md

 > ```!snow ...```

 The weather command announces the weather for the specified location in both fahrenheit and celsius, as well as the local time for the specified location.
 If the today option is included, the command announces a weather summary for the day, with temperature highs and lows.
-If the tomorrow option is included, the command announcers a weather summary for the next day, with temperature highs and lows.
-If the week option is included, the command announcer a weather summary for the week.
+If the tomorrow option is included, the command announces a weather summary for the next day, with temperature highs and lows.
+If the week option is included, the command announces a weather summary for the week.

 ## Video